 The Company recognizes sales at the point of purchase when the customer takes possession of the merchandise and pays for the purchase, generally with cash or credit.
 Sales from purchases made with Cato credit, gift cards and layaway sales from stores are also recorded when the customer takes possession of the merchandise.
 E-commerce sales are recorded when the risk of loss is transferred to the customer.
 Gift cards are recorded as deferred revenue until they are redeemed or forfeited.
 Layaway sales are recorded as deferred revenue until the customer takes possession or forfeits the merchandise.
 Gift cards do not have expiration dates.
 A provision is made for estimated merchandise returns based on sales volumes and the Company's experience; actual returns have not varied materially from historical amounts.
+Amounts related to shipping and handling billed to customers in a sales transaction are classified as revenue and the costs related to shipping product to customers (billed and accrued) are classified as Cost of goods sold.

-In fiscal 2014, 2013 and 2012, the Company recognized \$553,000, \$370,000 and \$500,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other income on the Consolidated Statements of Income and Comprehensive Income.
+In fiscal 2015, 2014 and 2013, the Company recognized \$523,000, \$553,000 and \$370,000, respectively, of income on unredeemed gift cards ("gift card breakage") as a component of Other income on the Consolidated Statements of Income and Comprehensive Income.
 Gift card breakage is determined after 60 months when the likelihood of the remaining balances being redeemed is remote based on our historical redemption data and there is no legal obligation to remit the remaining balances to relevant jurisdictions.

 The Company offers its own credit card to customers.
 All credit activity is performed by the Company's wholly-owned subsidiaries.
 None of the credit card receivables are secured.
-Finance income is recognized as earned under the interest method and late charges are recognized in the month in which they are assessed, net of provisions for estimated uncollectible amounts.
+Finance revenue is recognized as earned under the interest method and late charges are recognized in the month in which they are assessed, net of provisions for estimated uncollectible amounts.
 The Company evaluates the collectability of accounts receivable and records an allowance for doubtful accounts based on the aging of accounts and estimates of actual write-offs.
-Finance revenue on the Company's private label credit card portfolio is recognized as earned under the interest method.
 Late fees are recognized as earned, less provisions for estimated uncollectible fees.

 Cost of Goods Sold: Cost of goods sold includes merchandise costs, net of discounts and allowances, buying costs, distribution costs, occupancy costs, freight, and inventory shrinkage.
 Net merchandise costs and inbound freight are capitalized as inventory costs.
 Buying and distribution costs include payroll, payroll-related costs and operating expenses for our buying departments and distribution center.
 Occupancy expenses include rent, real estate taxes, insurance, common area maintenance, utilities and maintenance for stores and distribution facilities.
 Buying, distribution, occupancy and internal transfer costs are treated as period costs and are not capitalized as part of inventory.
+The direct costs associated with shipping goods to customers are recorded as a component of Cost of goods sold.

 Advertising: Advertising costs are expensed in the period in which they are incurred.
-Advertising expense was approximately \$5,528,000, \$5,741,000 and \$6,186,000 for the fiscal years ended January 31, 2015, February 1, 2014 and February 2, 2013, respectively.
+Advertising expense was approximately \$7,074,000, \$5,528,000 and \$5,741,000 for the fiscal years ended January 30, 2016, January 31, 2015 and February 1, 2014, respectively.

-Stock Repurchase Program: For fiscal year ending January 31, 2015, the Company had 2,195,113 shares remaining in open authorization.
+Stock Repurchase Program: For fiscal year ending January 30, 2016, the Company had 2,015,123 shares remaining in open authorizations.
 There is no specified expiration date for the Company's repurchase program.
 Share repurchases are recorded in Retained earnings, net of par value.
+In February 2016, the Company repurchased 148,900 shares for \$5,194,000, primarily to offset dilution from its equity compensation plans.